-- One organ and tissue donor may save up to 8 lives and heal more than 50 people.
+- One organ and tissue donor can save up to 8 lives and help more than 75 people.

 - Anyone, regardless of age or medical history, can sign up to be a donor.

-- All major religions in the United States support organ donation and consider donation as the final act of love and generosity toward others.
+- All major religions in the United States support organ and tissue donation and consider donation as a final act of love and generosity toward others.

 - There is no cost to donors or their families for organ or tissue donation.

-- 18 people die each day because a donor wasn’t found in time.
+20 people die every day because a donor wasn’t found in time.